 Some home education students who want to get admission to study fields with a high entrance level like medicine continue with A Levels which is a grade 13 equivalent, although A level subjects are not necessary for university exemption.

 Cambridge is an internationally recognized qualification of a high standard.
 It is academically challenging as far as content and volume is concerned.
 These exams are therefore more suited for students who are academically inclined and are disciplined learners.
 For the child who want to pursue studies that is difficult to get accepted for, such as medicine, veterinary science, occupational therapy, physiotherapy, etc. Cambridge is a good choice.

 The IGCSE (Grade 11)

-In South Africa IGCSE is equivalent to grade 11.
-IGCSE is internationally recognised as being equivalent to the GCSE in the United Kingdom.
+In South Africa, IGCSE is equivalent to grade 11.
+IGCSE is internationally recognized as being equivalent to the GCSE in the United Kingdom.
 It is also the replacement for O Levels in many countries.